sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The following are the benefits of an EVPN approach for VXLAN.

+ - Standards based and Interoperable solution.
- - Auto discovery of remote VTEPs, Auto configuration of tunnels and Auto extension of VLANs over VXLAN tunnels.
+ - Auto discovery of remote VTEPs, Auto provisioning of tunnels and VLANs over VXLAN tunnels.
- - Aids in VM mobility.
- - Aids in detecting duplicate MACs in the network.
+ - Support for L2 and L3 VPN services.
  - Allows for dual homing support.
  - Control plane MAC learning and ARP suppression leads to reduced flooding over an EVPN network.
- - Coexists with the current EVPN L3 VXLAN approach.
-The same tunnel can be used to carry both L2 and L3 overlay traffic.
  - Eases planning and configuration when supporting downstream assigned VNI for DCI usecases.
+ - Aids in VM mobility.

 In the current implementation, there is support for L3 forwarding over VXLAN and EVPN Type 5 route support based on VNET constructs.